Low-cost Quadrature Optical Interferometer: Theoretical background

 such that

-The $x$ direction, or upper entry, within this representation corresponds to the electromagnetic field's horizontal (or $p$-polarized) component, with positive $x$ pointing to the right while staring into the beam.
-The $y$ direction, or lower entry, corresponds to the field's vertical (or $s$-polarized) component, with positive $y$ always pointing upward in the lab frame.
-The variable $s=\int n(z) \, dz$ corresponds to optical path length with $n(z)$ being the position-dependent refractive index, and the vacuum wavenumber is $k_0 \equiv 2\pi/\lambda_0 = \omega/c$ with $c = \textrm{299,792,458 m/s}$.
+The $x$-direction, or upper entry, within this representation corresponds to the electromagnetic field's horizontal (or $p$-polarized) component, with positive $x$ pointing to the right while staring into the beam.
+The $y$-direction, or lower entry, corresponds to the field's vertical (or $s$-polarized) component, with positive $y$ always pointing upward in the lab frame.
+These conventions are consistent with those of textbooks by Pedrotti\cite{Pedrotti} and Hecht.\cite{Hecht} The variable $\ell\equiv\int n(z) \, dz$ corresponds to optical path length with $n(z)$ being the position-dependent refractive index, and the vacuum wavenumber is $k_0 \equiv 2\pi/\lambda_0 = \omega/c$ with $c = \textrm{299,792,458 m/s}$.
 Symbols with tildes on top explicitly indicate complex-valued quantities.

-Having described the electromagnetic field amplitude in terms of a two-component vector of this sort, the actions of different sorts of optical elements can be described in terms of multiplication operations by different kinds of matrices, termed Jones matrices.
-For example, the action of wave plates oriented such that their fast and slow axes are aligned to the Jones vector coordinate axes can be represented by\\
+Having described the electromagnetic field amplitude in terms of a two-component vector of this sort, the actions of different sorts of optical elements can be described in terms of multiplication operations by different kinds of matrices, termed \emph{Jones matrices}.
+For example, the action of wave plates oriented such that their fast and slow axes are aligned to the Jones vector coordinate axes can be represented by

 where ${\phi_x}$ and ${\phi_y}$ are the phase lags induced by the wave plate along the $x$-axis and $y$-axis, respectively.
-For a quarter-wave plate, ${\phi_y}-{\phi_x}=\pi/2$.
-Thus, the matrix for a quarter wave-plate with its fast axis oriented along the $x$ direction can be represented as
+For a quarter wave plate, ${\phi_y}-{\phi_x}=\pi/2$.
+Thus, the matrix for a quarter wave-plate with its fast axis oriented along the $x$-direction can be represented as

 where a factor of $e^{i\phi_x}$ has been pulled out of the expression and dropped because global phase shifts have no effect on the polarization state and can moreover be erased by shifting the origin of the position or time axis in Eq.~(\ref{eq:1}).